GeekEast/hire-graphql/README.md

 ### Type Definition
 - ID, Int, Float, String, Boolean, GraphQLISODateTime (Date is not built-in type for apollo)
 - Enum and custom

+## Project Plan
+- Apollo Offical Starter Tutorial: especially about `auth`, `paginiation` and `subscription` implementation.
+- Implement Apollo Starter project using Nest.js
+- Build this project
+  - Implement the GraphQL server on the Restful API.
+  - Implement the GraphQL server on the Auth Service.
+  - Implement the GraphQL gateway
 ## Problems
 - Build apollo server with Typescript failed the non-relative path. `So I switch to Nest.js, bit of overhead`
 - How to solve `N+1` problem in GraphQL? - `Data Loader`